 Creates a new Google Docs, Sheets, or Slides file from a template, optionally replacing placeholders with dynamic data.

-Go to console.cloud.google.com, create a new project or use existing (can be same project as Google Sheets).
+Go to console.cloud.google.com, create a new project or use existing (can be the same project as Google Sheets).
 Navigate to 'APIs & Services' → 'Library', search for 'Google Drive API', and click Enable.
 This allows n8n to programmatically access your Drive files and folders.

 For automation workflows (n8n runs on schedule or webhook), use Service Account credentials: Go to 'APIs & Services' → 'Credentials' → 'Create Credentials' → 'Service Account'.
 Name it 'n8n-drive-access', grant Editor role, create a JSON key, and download.
 For personal use where you want Drive to access YOUR files, use OAuth2 credentials instead.